adbailey4/yeast_rrna_modification_detection/training/training.md

 ### Preprocessing

 ##### Alignment and Indexing
-* Make sure minimap and samtools are in your PATH (`source load_environment.sh`)
+* Make sure minimap and samtools are in your PATH (`source load_environment.sh` from your home directory)
-* In order to signalAlign to find the corresponding fast5s and fastqs you have to split and index the fast5 files.
+* In order for signalAlign to find the corresponding fast5s and fastqs you have to split and index the fast5 files.
 You also need to align fastqs to reference and filter alignment files.
+Note: this will only work if you untar our fast5 files with their corresponding directory structure inside the fast5 directory and the fastq directory maintains the same directory structure.
+See [end_to_end](../end_to_end/end_to_end.md)
   * `bash /home/ubuntu/yeast_rrna_modification_detection/training/prep_ivt_and_native_data.sh /home/ubuntu/fast5 /home/ubuntu/fastq /home/ubuntu/yeast_rrna_modification_detection/training/reference/yeast_25S_18S.fa`

 ### IVT vs Wild Type Training